appsfire/Appsfire-Unity-plugin/README.md

 	// these values are default colors, you can customize with the colors of your app backgroundColor = new AF_RGBA(66.0/255.0, 67.0/255.0, 69.0/255.0, 1.0);
 	textColor = new AF_RGBA(1.0, 1.0, 1.0, 1.0);
-	AppsfireSDK.SetBackgroundAndTextColor(backgroundColor, textColor);
+	AppsfireEngageSDK.SetBackgroundAndTextColor(backgroundColor, textColor);

 ## Step 4: Display Ads
 It's easy to display ads during breakout sessions.
-First, we recommend you to add this line in the Start() method.
-It allows our SDK to download ads and any eventual asset and be ready as soon as possible.

-	// af ad sdk - prepare here, so ad will be available sooner!
-	AppsfireAdSDK.Prepare();

-Then, when you are ready to display an ad, you just have to check if any is available, and then request it!
+When you are ready to display an ad, you just have to check if any is available, and then request it!

 	if (AppsfireAdSDK.IsThereAModalAdAvailable())
 		AppsfireAdSDK.RequestModalAd(AFAdSDKModalType.AFAdSDKModalTypeSushi);